alphagov/paas-developer-docs/docs/deploying_apps/deploying_rails.md

+This section explains minimal steps for deploying a basic Rails app.
 For full details of how to deploy Ruby on Rails apps, see the official Cloud Foundry guide [Getting Started Deploying Ruby on Rails Apps](http://docs.cloudfoundry.org/buildpacks/ruby/gsg-ror.html).

+These steps assume you have already carried out the setup process explained in the [Quick Setup Guide](/getting_started/quick_setup_guide) section.

+When you deploy an app, you must select a combination of an organisation and a space (see [Orgs and spaces](/deploying_apps/orgs_spaces_targets) for more information).
+This is called the **target**.

+We have provided a ``sandbox`` space for you to use for learning about the PaaS.
+You may want to target the sandbox while you are testing by running:

+``cf target -s sandbox``

+It's also important to realise that if you deploy an app using the same name and target as an existing app, the original will be replaced.
+If you are not sure about where to deploy your app, consult the rest of your team.

 Note that the only database service currently supported by PaaS is PostgreSQL.
 If your Rails app requires a database, it must be able to work with PostgreSQL.

-This section explains minimal steps for deploying a basic Rails app.

-These steps assume you have already carried out the setup process explained in the [Quick Setup Guide](/getting_started/quick_setup_guide) section.

 1. Check out your Rails app to a local folder.
 1. [Exclude files ignored by Git](/deploying_apps/excluding_files/).